cybozu-go/meows/docs/design.md

 #### `slack-agent`

-A deployment for extending the lifetime of runner pods.
+A deployment for extending the lifetimes of runner pods.
 With this, you can use Slack to control the pod extension.

 It consists of 2 sub-components.